aolney/nsf-coa/README.md

 The output of the notebook will be tab-delimited data that can be copy/pasted into the NSF template

-## Step 1: Get Citation in RIS format
+## Step 1: Get Citations in RIS format

 ### You have a citation database of your publications